 On special days, after a swim at the Club, my father would bring us to the tearoom for a late breakfast.
 We would all huddle together, all three of us siblings, expectantly.
 The waiter would bring chicken sandwiches and a trolley full of pastries we could choose from.
 My heart would skip a beat at the sound of wheels against the marble floors and the sight of the familiar trolley piled high with pastries and other cakes.
 The sandwiches were divine, soft white buttered bread, stuffed with chicken.
 I still remember the faint whiff of mustard in each bite.

 All good things always come to an end.
 Childhood included.

 I’ve grown up, gotten a job and moved out of the city.
 It’s been over twenty years.
 The tearoom has gotten a makeover and I can hardly recognize it any more the last few times I’ve been back on a visit.

 Most of the old staff have left.
 The new waiters are young, impatient and speak in accented Bengali.
 There are queues of noisy people, always waiting outside to get in.
 Everything about the place seems pretentious – from the menu to the pastries and the chocolate boxes on display.
 My fingers don’t knock on the glass expectantly any more.
 Instead they tap impatiently on the counter demanding to be served.
 The pink pastries are conspicuously absent and I can’t hear the familiar sound of the wheels grating against the floor any more.
 Perhaps it’s time to move on.
 There’s a brand new world of Starbucks and Coffee Bean & Tea Leaf out there.
 I shouldn’t be hanging on to the past any more.

-I sigh, finish the last of the squidged pink cream and sponge cake on my plastic plate, collect my bags and walk out of the food court.
-Boarding for my flight to Delhi has just been announced.
+I sighed, finished the last of the squidged pink cream and sponge cake on my plastic plate, collected my bags and walked out of the food court.
+Boarding for my flight to Delhi had just been announced.